-The induced sputum test is a method to obtain a sputum sample from the deepest areas within the bronchial tree—for patients who cannot give sputum samples spontaneously.
-The test is used to:
+The induced sputum test is a method to obtain a sputum sample from the deepest areas within the bronchial tree- for patients who cannot give sputum samples spontaneously.
+The test is used in:

-- Diagnose interstitial lung diseases: induced sputum can be used instead of fibro-optic bronchoscopy for patients in which lung biopsies cannot be retrieved
+- Diagnosing interstitial lung diseases: induced sputum can be used instead of fibro-optic bronchoscopy for patients in which lung biopsies cannot be retrieved

-- Identify occupational illnesses in workers exposed to hazardous dust, such as silica, asbestos, or hard metals
+- Identifying occupational illnesses in workers exposed to hazardous dust, such as silica or hard metals

-- Diagnose inflammatory conditions of the airways due to fungal infections, which cause serious asthma-like conditions that don’t respond to conventional treatments
+- Diagnosing inflammatory conditions of the airways due to fungal infections, which cause serious asthma-like conditions that don't respond to conventional treatments

 What can be determined from this test?

-- Sensitivity to inhaled allergens, such as house dust, mold, pollen, cats, dogs, insects, latex, etc.
+- Sensitivity to inhaled allergens, such as house dust, mold, pollen, cats, dogs, insects, etc.